 - Ticket creation, which lets agents follow up on more complex support requests through Zendesk Support.

-- Automated, customized conversation flows, created with Flow Builder, our drag-and-drop designer, can include article suggestions and customized conversational text.
+- Automated conversation bots, created with Flow Builder, our drag-and-drop designer, can include article suggestions and customized conversational text.

 - Integration in the Agent Workspace, so your agents can manage support requests coming in from all of those channels from a single, unified interface.